 However, they have also shown promising results against cancer in in vitro studies and may be effective against the formation of glioblastoma cells in the brain.

 Quinoa’s second “super nutrient” in cancer research is known as lunasin.
-Although it’s been a subject of scrutiny since 1996, lunasin is a peptide with a number of potential health benefits, including its ability to bind to and break apart cancer cells.
+Although it’s been a subject of scrutiny since 1996, lunasin is a peptide with a number of potential health perks, including its ability to bind to and break apart cancer cells.

 Finally, quinoa also contains an antioxidant known as quercetin, which can help block the spread of certain types of cancer cells.
 Quercetin works by fighting free radical damage related to a large number of diseases.